-If you think a toilet is a toilet, think again.
-There are several types of RV toilets that could work in your RV.
-While some types are better suited for your RVs plumbing system, they’ll all work in an RV, and choosing one is just a matter of personal preference.
-However, you need to know about them to choose.
+There are several types of RV toilets to choose from.
+While some types are better suited for your RVs plumbing system, choosing one is just a matter of personal preference.
 Here is a quick breakdown of each type.

 Traditional Gravity Flush

-Gravity Flush RV toilets work precisely how the name describes it.
-It doesn’t have any mechanical or electrical help with flushing.
-Easy to use, step on the lever and the water is “suctioned” down through a siphon, pulling the waste along with it into a waste tank below.
-While this is one of the oldest toilet technologies, it’s different than a standard home toilet because it doesn’t have a water basin attached to it.
-However, it does need to be connected to your RV’s water holding tank or an external water holding tank.
+Gravity flush toilets don’t have any mechanical or electrical help with flushing.
+Just step on the lever and the water is “suctioned” down through a siphon pulling the waste along with it into a waste tank below.
+While this gravity flush system is one of the oldest lavatory technologies, it’s different from a regular house toilet because it doesn’t have a water basin attached to it.
+However, it does need to be connected to your RV’s water holding tank or an external water tank to work.

-This type of toilet has blades that grind the waste to a liquid-like pulp before sending it to the waste tank.
-This allows for easier disposal and fewer chances of “mounds” of waste to get stuck.
+This type of toilet features blades that grind solid waste into a liquid-like pulp before sending it to the waste holding tank.
+This allows for easier disposal and fewer chances of creating a clogged toilet.

-You don’t have to worry about costly and time-consuming installation under the drain line because the pump is attached directly to the toilet.
-The blades grind the waste, and the pump sends the waste upward, out of a thin pipe that is very simple to connect to existing sewage lines in your RV.
+Since the pump is attached directly to the toilet there is no time-consuming installation under the drain line.
+The blades grind the waste, and the pump sends the waste upward out of a thin pipe that is simple to connect to existing sewage lines in your recreational vehicle.

-A vacuum toilet is a macerating flush toilet with a vacuum.
+A vacuum flush toilet is a macerating toilet with a vacuum.
 It’s electric-powered and uses a bio-tank to dispose of waste.
-The vacuum is so powerful that there are little to no deposits left in the toilet itself.
+The vacuum is so powerful that there are little to no deposits left in the bowl itself.
 This helps to eliminate foul odors.
 It also uses a lot less water than the other types of toilets.

-The drawback is that the system is costly and complicated.
-You also need to have a good bit of space for the whole system, which may not be suitable for an RV.
+The drawback of a vacuum flush RV toilet is that it is costly and complicated.
+You also need a fair bit of space to install the whole system, which may not be suitable for smaller RVs.

 Composting toilets are waterless toilets that convert human waste into fertilizer.
-Once you are finished using the toilet, you rotate the handle, and the drum/tank mixes the waste with the composting matter inside.
+Once you have finished your business, you rotate the handle, and the drum/tank mixes the waste with the composting matter inside.
 This begins the degrading of the waste, which surprisingly eliminates odors.

-When the waste tank is full, unhook it and use the contents to fertilize your garden.
-If you don’t want to do that, you can dispose of it.
+When the waste holding tank is full, unhook it and use the contents to fertilize your garden.
+If you don’t want to do that, you can simply dispose of it.

-If you’re thinking of a porta-potty for this type of toilet, you’re on the right track.
-However, for RVs, a portable toilet is a small, lightweight, two-compartment system.
+If you’re thinking of a porta-potti portable toilet, you’re on the right track.
+However, for RVs, a portable camping toilet is a small, lightweight, two-compartment system.
 One compartment holds fresh water while the other holds waste.
 Once the waste compartment is full, dispose of the waste and put the toilet back together.

 There aren’t any mechanical parts with this type of toilet.
 Use, dispose, and use again.
 One downside is that these types of toilets can have a high odor.
 Another is that they’ll require a lot of cleaning.

-A cassette toilet is a straightforward type of toilet.
-When flushed, the waste drops from the toilet into a “cassette-like” waste tank, which is located under the toilet, usually in a chamber.
-You empty the cassette when it’s full and reinstall it under the toilet.
+When flushed, the waste drops from the toilet into a “cassette-like” septic tank, which is located underneath it, usually in a chamber.
+You empty the cassette when it’s full and then reinstall it again.

 The biggest drawback to this type of toilet is that, due to the size, you may be emptying it often.